 Easily configure recurring events to repeat on a daily, weekly, monthly, or yearly basis with integrated recurrence options.

 Built-in support is available for assigning resources to events as well as scheduling resources.
-Group appointments based on resources or dates.
+Group events and appointments based on resources or dates.
 Grouping resources by date provides a quick overview of each resource’s availability.
 You can also set different working days for each resource.

 The context menu integrated with the React Scheduler component opens when a cell or appointment is right-clicked.